A $4/3$ Approximation for $2$-Vertex-Connectivity: Overview of Our Approach

 Assume to get a contradiction that $H$ has a cut vertex $w$.
 If $w\in\{u, v\}$, then $w$ is also a cut vertex in either $H_1$ or $H_2$.
 Thus we can assume w.l.o.g. $w\in V_1$.
-Consider the components resulting of removing the vertex $w$ from $H$.
-If one of this components does not contain $u$ nor $v$ then $w$ is also a cut vertex in $H_1$.
+Consider the components resulting from removing the vertex $w$ from $H$.
+If one of these components contains neither $u$ nor $v$ then $w$ is also a cut vertex in $H_1$.
 Thus removing $w$ from $H$ yields two connected components $C_u, C_v$, with $u\in C_u, v\in C_v$.
 But since $w\in V_1$, no edge from $H_2$ present in $H$ is removed by deleting $w$.
-In particular, there is a path from $u$ to $v$ in $H$, contradicting the fact that $w$ is a cut vertex. \end{proof} It remains to analyze the approximation factor of $\RED$. \begin{lemma} $|\RED(G)|\leq $ \end{lemma} \begin{proof} We prove the claim by induction on $\mi{|E(G)|}$\mig{Same as in the previous lemma, changed induction hypothesis}.
-The base cases correspond to the execution of Lines 2 and 13.
+In particular, there is a path from $u$ to $v$ in $H$, contradicting the fact that $w$ is a cut vertex. \end{proof} It remains to analyze the approximation factor of $\RED$. \begin{lemma} $|\RED(G)|\leq $ \end{lemma} \begin{proof} We prove the claim by induction on $|E(G)|$.
+The base cases correspond to the execution of Lines~\ref{line:bruteForce} and~\ref{line:baseCase}.
 Here the claim trivially holds.
-The claim holds by inductive hypothesis and by Lemmas \ref{lem:irrelevant} and \ref{lem:removable} when Lines 4 and 12, resp., are executed.
+The claim holds by inductive hypothesis and by Lemmas \ref{lem:irrelevant} and \ref{lem:removable} when Lines~\ref{line:irrelevant} and~\ref{line:removable5Cycle}, resp., are executed.
 Notice that the $6$ that appears in the $\max$ in the claim of the lemma is meant to guarantee that the conditions of Lemma \ref{lem:removable} are satisfied.